mercwar/Robo-Knight-Demos/DLL DEMOS STANDARD C/Readme.md

 ---

-## 📜 License
+# 📜 License

-MIT or your preferred license.
+📝 MIT or your preferred license.
+--
+🛡️ ROBO‑KNIGHT toolchain.
+Use, modify, and integrate freely within your project.

 ---

 ## 🤖 Author

-Demonizer — forging ceremonial DHTML with precision.
+FFF Demonizer — architect of forging ceremonial DLLs with precision and law.

+---

+© 2026 CGPT / MercWar
+**RoboNight Series – AVIS Compatible**

 ---